yaesetti/mc322/README.md

 Getters and Setters are intentionally not documented because are too simple.

 ## Disclaimer for Task 6
-Documentation of directories `characters`, `combat`, `game`, and `levels` are now improved and in English.
+Documentation is now completely translated to US English and compiling correctly using Javadoc.
+Getters and Setters are documented too.

 The technology used to save and load different Game Saves was the Java Serializable interface, not the JAXB library.
-Thus, the Game Saves are made in `.bin` files and not in `.xml` files, and they are all under `tarefaX/src/saves`.
+Thus, the Game Saves are made in `.bin` files, not in `.xml` files, and they are all under `tarefaX/src/saves` *(note that this directory is included in `.gitignore` so it will only be created after the first Game Save is made)*.

 The class `Battle` is only used to store the relevant data to the Game Save.
 The logic used to run the game is still in `GameManager` in order to maintain consistency.